 |Total Credits: 65|

 Note: The total credits for required courses is 56 with another 9 credits toward electives.
 Writing Seminar is an elective that non-native English speakers take.
-Conversational Mandarin is an elective that non-native Mandarin speakers take.
+Conversational Chinese is an elective that non-native Mandarin speakers take.
 The number of other elective credits available depends on which of the above electives students have taken.
-Students who take Conversational Mandarin have an additional 1-credit elective.
+Students who take Conversational Chinese have an additional 1-credit elective.
 Even though it is listed here in the third semester, it can be taken at any point during the New York portion of the program: first year January term or spring break, summer semester between the first and second year, or during the second year.

 Global MSW Presentation